Sign Up Free

 Bitcoin's position in the financial system has shifted dramatically over the past two years.
 What was once viewed primarily as a speculative asset is now embedded in institutional infrastructure.

 In March 2025, President Trump signed an executive order establishing a Strategic Bitcoin Reserve, designating over 200,000 seized BTC as a permanent national asset.
 Several U.S. states, including Texas and New Hampshire, established their own reserves.
-The GENIUS Act, signed in July 2025, created a comprehensive federal framework for stablecoins and further integrated digital assets into the regulated financial system.
+The GENIUS Act, signed on July 18, 2025, created a comprehensive federal framework for stablecoins and further integrated digital assets into the regulated financial system.

 These are structural milestones, not price predictions.
 The institutional infrastructure, the regulatory frameworks, the custody solutions, and the investment vehicles are already built.
 Bitcoin is no longer approaching the financial system from the outside.
 It is inside it.